 - Permission is required from Paul before any data, specimens, techniques or any other intellectual property is given or loaned to folks outside of the lab.
 This includes transcribed label data, geographical coordinates, specimens we have borrowed on loan, measurements, etc.

-- Lab members should be trained to use the (i) Visionary Digital Passport including its cameras, (ii) Leica stereomicroscope, (iii) Ocean Optics spectrometer, (iv) Techne thermal cyclers, and (v) Eppendorf centrifuge first before using.
+- Lab members should be trained to use the (i) Visionary Digital Passport including its cameras, (ii) Leica stereomicroscopes, (iii) Ocean Optics spectrometer, (iv) Techne thermal cyclers, (v) Eppendorf centrifuges, and (vi) VTEC digitization system first before using.
 If you’re unsure how to properly use a piece of equipment, ask Paul.

 - If you are unsure about any laboratory protocols or methods please ask.
 Ideally you should ask right away.
 However, if later you find you’re uncertain then asking later is better than not asking at all.

 - Paul’s office number is (540) 231-5653 and his cell is (540) 204-7822.
 If there is a serious emergency (e.g., fire, severe injury, etc) then call 911 immediately, and then call Paul.
 If there is a lab emergency (e.g., leaking ceiling, the lab is unusually hot, freezer alarm will not turn off, etc.), call Paul immediately (anytime is fine).
 If it is not an emergency, please do not call or text between 9pm and 7am.

 - Laboratory resources and equipment are for research use only and not for personal use.
 (This includes using the printer.)